 Figure 3: Annual sky visibility map.
-Colour code shows the total number of days a given position in the sky can be observed during a year, allowing for 50% orbital interruptions.
-White regions are excluded.
+Colour code shows the total number of days a given position in the sky can be observed during a year.
+White regions are excluded from the field of regard.
 The black line represents the ecliptic plane.
 Because of its low-Earth orbit, most CHEOPS observations will be interrupted.
 This map allows for interruptions of up to 50%.
-The fraction of the visible sky available with low interruptions (≤20%) is smaller, see Figure 11.
+The fraction of the visible sky available with low interruptions ($\leq 20\%$) is smaller, see Figure 10.